 The overall price of open-source and SaaS eCommerce platforms can vary wildly, depending on which exact platform you are using and the size of your business.

 Most open-source eCommerce platforms are totally free to download and install.
 You’re also able to upgrade your website without worrying about any monthly annual fees.
 This can help you to keep your store’s initial investment cost low.
-However, you have to pay for domain name, web hosting or SSL certificate in order to start your online store.
-Normally, the cost of a domain name is $14.99/year, hosting solution $100-300/month and SSL certificate $70/year, exclusive of VAT.
+However, you have to pay for a domain name, web hosting, or SSL certificate in order to start your online store.
+Normally, the cost of a domain name is $14.99/year, hosting solution $100-300/month, and SSL certificate $70/year, exclusive of VAT.

-With some self-hosted softwares, especially with enterprise-level platforms like Magento Commerce edition, you still have to pay a licensing fee as they include more built-in features and guarantee higher security for your store.
+With some self-hosted software, especially with enterprise-level platforms like Magento Commerce edition, you still have to pay a licensing fee as they include more built-in features and guarantee higher security for your store.
 The license fee of this edition starts at $22,000.00 annually for merchants generating less than $1 million.
-This cost will be increasing in accordance with your store’s expected gross sale revenue.
+This cost will increase in accordance with your store’s expected gross sale revenue.

 2. Build Time

 Open-source eCommerce platforms are quite difficult to install and set up, as they require more technical work and coding knowledge.
 You have to prepare hosting, security and build your own theme.
 If you start building your online store from scratch, this process is incredibly complicated and you possibly need help from web agencies or developers, especially with heavily laden platforms like Magento.

 In order to set up a Magento store, there are complicated steps that you have to take include downloading the Magento software, setting up FTP, transferring the Magento archive to your hosted system, etc. You can read this article for more details about the installation process of a Magento store.